The Qualities of a Great Principal

-In the past 20 years, New Leaders has trained 6,000 equity-focused leaders who impact 750,000 students in our K-12 system every year.
+In the past 20 years, New Leaders has trained 8,000 equity-focused leaders who impact over 2 million students in our K-12 system every year.
 We’ve seen first-hand what it takes to be a great principal.
 Our Transformational Leadership Framework™ identifies key leadership actions that drive sustainable school improvement, regardless of school size, location, or student demographics.
 And our alumni bring these practices to life in their schools each day.

 In honor of National Principals Month, here’s what we know—and what research confirms—to be the qualities of a transformational school leader:

 It all starts with a vision of instructional excellence and academic success for all students.
 Many studies, including over a decade of Wallace Foundation-supported research, tell us that great principals have a laser-like focus on the instructional quality in the schools that they lead.
 Effective school leaders have a data-informed understanding of what's driving success for their students and encourage collaboration to move towards their vision.
 They know what’s going on in classrooms and can differentiate teacher support accordingly.

 Effective principals zero in on equity.
 They promote a mindset in their staff that all children are capable of learning at high levels.
 They also ensure the curriculum is both academically rigorous and culturally responsive.

 When leaders have high expectations of staff and students, they instill the confidence and agency needed to strive for higher levels of performance.
 Working together, they create a learning environment in which everyone feels safe, valued, cared for, and seen.